NamerM/web_project_4/README.md

 In Project 7 we set sailed to the new depths.
 As following our OOP knowledge presented in Sprint 7 the script files are multiplied.
 Have cards.js, utils.js, formvalidator.js and finally index.js .
 Each class has it's own methods; public, private.

+In Project 8 we initiated usage of Classes more efficiently and dived deeper through OOP, also learnt about destructuring and magical this.
+A attribute/ joker element taking place of required or referenced object.
+You got to love this!
+Enchanté , we also learnt using webpack - welcome to less littered compact world of newage browsers.

 **GitHub**
 https://namerm.github.io/web_project_4